matter-labs/zinc/zinc-book/src/02-getting-started/01-first-circuit.md

 - `znc` Zinc compiler
 - `zinc` Zinc virtual machine

-`zargo` is able to use the compiler and virtual machine through its interface, so you will only need `zargo` to work with your circuits.
+`zargo` can use the compiler and virtual machine through its interface, so you will only need `zargo` to work with your circuits.

 For more information on `zargo`, check out this [chapter](../09-zargo-circuit-manager/00-overview.md).